Rash499/Rash499/README.md

 - 🌱 I’m currently learning **Web Development, Automation, Linux Kernel Development, DevOps and Cloud Computing**.

-- 🛠️ I’m exploring **React and Laravel** while integrating it into my projects to enhance my front-end development skills.
+- 🛠️ I’m exploring **React and Laravel** while integrating it into my projects to enhance my web development skills.

 - 💡 I love problem-solving, building software and programs from scratch, and contributing to open-source projects.